alanrogers/legofit/src/README.md

    pairs.
 Daf format doesn't care whether nucleotide positions are numbered beginning with 0 or with 1, provided that they are consistent across files in a given analysis.
-4. Ancestral allele, a single letter.
+4. Ancestral allele.
-5. Derived allele, also a single letter.
-Loci with 3 or more alleles should be excluded.
+5. Derived allele.
+Indels and loci with 3 or more alleles should be excluded.
 6. Frequency of the derived allele within the sample.

 The lines should be sorted lexically by chromosome.
 Within